-As you did when making powdered espresso, you want to stir the instant coffee immediately until the granules have fully dissolved.
+As you did when making powdered espresso, you want to stir immediately until the instant coffee granules have fully dissolved.

 Since your coffee is black, feel free to add cream, sugar, and milk if that’s how you take your coffee.
 Then take a sip and adjust the ingredients as needed until the coffee is to your liking.
 You can even add more instant coffee if you wish.

 If you make instant coffee with cold water, you might add a couple of ice cubes to have iced coffee.
 Feel free to stir in milk, cream, or sugar if you’d prefer.

 How do you prepare liquid coffee concentrate?
 You can microwave or heat the liquid coffee until it’s your preferred drinking temperature.
 Then stir in any sugar or milk and enjoy!